 While regular physical activity is recommended to help manage fibromyalgia symptoms, it is crucial to limit overexertion not to do too much.

 Moderation is the key.
 If a person with fibromyalgia does too much on days where their symptoms are good, they may end up having more bad days.
-However, on those bad days individuals should still try to be as active as they can.
+However, on bad days, individuals should still try to be as active as they can.
 Keeping activity levels as even as possible provides the best outcome.

 Although there is no specific diet recommended for people with fibromyalgia, there are certain foods that appear to make fibromyalgia symptoms worse.